CYCLING PERFORMANCE TIPS

 Four minutes before the ride.
 You are just getting on the bike and want to have some Calories starting their way through the digestive system.
-But not enough to just sit in your stomach, You are not worried about simple sugars leading to an insulin spike.
+But not enough to just sit in your stomach, You are not worried about simple sugars leading to an insulin spike and hypoglycemia as you get on the bike.
 A candy bar works well.

 During the ride.
 The focus should be on regular carbohydrate replacement starting immediately as you begin the ride.
 Aim for 60 gram of carbohydrate per hour, liquid preferred (i.e. sports drink), 10% concentration optimal (equivalent to a cola drink), with a drink every 10 - 15 minutes to minimize fullness.

 Four hours post ride.
 Take advantage of this interval for restocking of muscle glycogen.
 Start immediately, high carbohydrate, for 3 to 4 hours.